-U-GS350 Special Topic: [Title] 1-3 hrs A course designed to study special areas of interest which are not available in the regular undergraduate course offerings.
+350 Special Topic: [Title]

+A course designed to study special areas of interest which are not available in the regular undergraduate course offerings.
 The student is only allowed to take one special topic course per semester.
 Credit may be repeated in another semester if the topic is different.